Committees advise Council on numerous strategic areas including cross agency partnerships dealing with bush fires to flood plans.

 The Community Reference Group is not a decision making body but its views will help inform decisions by the Ingleside Project Team.

-This committee meets six times per year and advises Council on community safety and crime prevention on the Northern Beaches, including:
+This committee meets four times per year to provide guidance to Council on crime prevention and community safety issues impacting the Northern Beaches.